How Much Must A Seller Repair After A Home “Fails” An Inspection

 Not only do you deserve to have the highest quality service from your Realtor, but you also deserve to pay a fair price for that service.

 There’s no need to try and navigate the complexities of things like inspections and negotiations when you buy and sell real estate.
-Simply hire a Realtor that cares more about helping you achieve your goals than padding their own pockets.
+Simply hire a Realtor that cares more about helping you achieve your goals.